langjam/jam0001/BlueBlazin/README.md

 Some classic examples can be found in `fib.acad`, `helloworld.acad`, and `fizzbuzz.acad`.

+## Implementation

+The implementation is a simple tree-walking interpreter.

+The data types are:

+- Number
+- String
+- Null
+- Boolean
+- Dictionary

 ## Grammar

 The grammar of academia is heavily inspired by Lox with the addition of academia's special comments and a dictionary as the single container type.